Jakob Poulsen: AGF Aarhus

-It was confirmed on 14 August 2008 that Poulsen joined AGF on a four-year contract, where he rejoined his former coach Ove Pedersen, and looked to restart his career by receiving more regular playing time.
+On 14 August 2008 Poulsen joined AGF on a four-year contract, where he rejoined his former coach Ove Pedersen, and looked to restart his career by receiving more regular playing time.
 Upon joining the club, Poulsen was presented and couldn't wait to play for the team.

 He made his debut for AGF Aarhus, starting the whole game, in a 2–1 win against Brøndby on 17 August 2008.
 Since joining the club, Poulsen established himself in the starting eleven, playing in the midfield position.
-It wasn't until on 13 September 2008 when he scored his first goal for AGF Aarhus, in a 2–0 win against AaB.
+On 13 September 2008 he scored his first goal for AGF Aarhus, in a 2–0 win against AaB.
 His goal against AaB was later earned an award for September's of the month in a TV 2 Sport poll.
-It wasn't until on 1 December 2008 when Poulsen scored his second goal for the club, in a 2–1 win against Odense BK.
+On 1 December 2008 Poulsen scored his second goal for the club in a 2–1 win against Odense BK.
 By April, he began to play an important role for AGF by setting up two goals in two matches between 19 April 2009 and 22 April 2009 against Copenhagen and SønderjyskE.
 This was followed up by four goals in the next four matches, coming against Nordsjælland, Odense BK, AaB and Esbjerg.
 His contributions and performance in the club's first team was praised by new Manager Erik Rasmussen.
 At the end of the 2008–09 season, as AGF finished the 2008–09 Danish Superliga season in sixth place, Poulsen went on to make thirty–one appearances and scoring six times in all competitions.
 For his performance, he was included in the team of the fall season by both TV 2 Sport and TV 3.
 Poulsen was also named 2009 Danish Superliga Player of the Year.